About Karen Coody Cooper:

 She first studied journalism before switching to anthropology, and she later earned a master’s in liberal studies from the University of Oklahoma.

-She lived 20 years in Connecticut, 14 years in Maryland, 10 years in Tahlequah, Oklahoma, and currently lives in Lake Worth, Florida with her husband.
+She lived 20 years in Connecticut, 14 years in Maryland, 10 years in Tahlequah, Oklahoma, and a brief stint in Lake Worth, Florida before returning to Tahlequah in 2024 after the death of her husband, Jim Roaix.

 Now retired, she provides museum consultations, continues to write, and create both contemporary and replicated wampum belts.
 She is a proud mother and grandmother, and a lover of possums and cicadas.